-Before your Tribunal Hearing
+Before your Tribunal Hearing:

-It is then advisable to prepare a written submission to the tribunal outlining what you think you should be awarded.
+It is then advisable to prepare a written submission to the tribunal outlining why you should be awarded PIP.
 Click here for self-help guidance on preparing a submission.
 To guarantee that the tribunal panel will definitely see any evidence, you must send it in within 2 weeks of your hearing date.